-- Humanized design& matching: Ultra Mirror Lenses offers enhanced clear view and protection and it is perfect for sunlight.
+- Humanized Design & Matching: The ultra mirror lenses of our goggles offer enhanced clear view and protection and it is perfect for sunlight.
 Clear Lenses are excellent for summer, night or indoor swimming offers the high clarity.
 Two in one covers all your needs!

 YIQIC Swim Goggles are like an old, reliable truck: not fancy, but they get the job done.
 They come with a replaceable nose bridge to help fit securely on individuals with varying nose sizes.

 The goggles feature elastic silicone material.
 YIQIC treats their goggles’ lenses with ultraviolet light absorbers to block out dangerous UVA and UVB rays.